getoutreach/clientxtsdk/README.md

 On the addon hosting side, when the addon loading request comes, the addon has to parse out of request query parameter values and return some of the possible responses.

 ### 404 (NOT FOUND)

-In case the addon determines that, with a received set of parameters, there is nothing to be shown, it will return **404 (NOT FOUND)** response and the Outreach app will not load the addon in that case.
+In case the addon determines that, with a received set of parameters, there is nothing to be shown, it will return **404 (NOT FOUND)** response, and the Outreach app will not load the addon in that case.

 ### 302 (FOUND)

-In case the request URL has a **"code"** query parameter value, the addon host goes through the initial auth flow of obtaining access token and, as a result, will send a 302 status code as described in "Addon host initial OAuth flow."
+In case the request URL has a **"code"** query parameter value, the addon host goes through the initial auth flow of obtaining access token and, as a result, will send a 302 status code as described in [Passing back access token](#passing-back-access-token-to-addon) section.

-In case the addon host has cached refresh token for a given uid it will go through the auth flow of refreshing access token and, as a result, will send a 302 status code as described in "Addon host OAuth flow."
+In case the addon host has cached refresh token for a given uid, it will go through the [refresh token flow](#refresh-token-flow) and, as a result, in the end, it will send a same 302 status code as described in [Passing back access token](#passing-back-access-token-to-addon) section.

 ### 200 (OK)

 In case when none of the 302 and 404 and cases are eligible, the addon host uses the received values initialize the addon in a proper state and return it back as **200 (OK)** response with the addon page content.

 ## Authentication